Legendary country singer Kenny Rogers dies at 81

 "Country Music has lost the great Kenny Rogers, who has forever left a mark on Country Music's history," the Country Music Association said in a statement.
 "His family and friends are in our thoughts during this difficult time."

-Some of his hits included "Lady," "Lucille," "We've Got Tonight," "Islands In The Stream," and "Through the Years."
+Some of his hits included "Lady," "Lucille," "We've Got Tonight" and "Through the Years."

 His 1978 song "The Gambler" inspired multiple TV movies, with Rogers as the main character.